 Flying Monkey Type 3: The Fearful Coerced

 The fearful coerced type of flying monkey is known by their timid, fearful support of the narcissist.
 They aren’t trying to support the narcissist because they are completely on his side.
-They are biding his time, doing his will until they can get out from under his thumb.
-They realize that the narcissist is not a good person.
+They are biding their time, doing his will until they can get out from under his thumb.
+They realize the narcissist is not necessarily a great person.
 But they don’t have the strength to stand up to him.
 So they do just enough to make him happy.
-And they bide their time, waiting for the opportunity to no longer feel trapped by the narcissist and able to get away from him forever.
+And they generally serve under the radar, waiting for the opportunity to no longer feel trapped by the narcissist and able to get away from him forever.
 No contact looks like a good thing to them at this point.

 The fearful coerced flying monkey was likely either a minion or an oblivious accomplice in the beginning and then slowly came around to a more accurate perception of what was going on between the narcissist and his victim(s).
-But because they likely could see how badly they treated their victim, they didn’t want to end up on the bad side of the narcissist.
-So, letting fear take control, they allow him to control them just so they can stay under the radar.
+But because they likely could see how badly the narcissist treated their victim, they didn’t want to end up on the narcissist’s bad side.
+So, letting fear take control, they allow him to control them just so they keep themselves “out of trouble” so to speak.

 Flying Monkey Type 4: Family Enabler